Send the link below via email or IMCopy

 3.Evacuate the building

-4.Find out from one of the supervisor staff (David or Queenie, backup Mike or Eva) the status of the head count, once all staff are accounted for, take the list from them.
+4.Find out from one of the supervisor staff (Hubert or Michelle, backup David or Eva) the status of the head count, once all staff are accounted for, take the list from them.

 5.The Missing staff should be CIRCLED.

 6.Report to Chief Fire Warden and give the name list to him